Redis Commander: CLI Alternative for Connecting & Managing Redis

 - You need to inspect complex data types (hashes, lists, sets) without memorizing commands.

-- You want to manage Redis from a browser without SSH or
+- You want to manage Redis from your desktop toolkit without SSH or a separate

 Connecting to Redis